ZoomTen/nailit/README.md

 ### Blocks

 Blocks are just text with attributes that make it either "part of the explanation" or "part of the code".
 Prose blocks are straight-forward, containing only content.
-Code blocks however, has additional metadata.
+Code blocks however, have additional metadata.

 ```nim block type definition
 BlockType = enum